DaveSeidman/seidman/README.md

-# Cli-Mate
+# Seidman

-A command line interface for doing fun things based on an npm postinstall script
+A command line version of https://daveseidman.com